 Transfer Asset Ownership

-Any property owned in the name of your LLC isn’t transferred back to you until you officially do an LLC dissolution so you want to be sure to transfer the ownership of any remaining assets.
+Any property owned in the name of your LLC isn’t transferred back to you until you officially do an LLC dissolution so you want to be sure to transfer the ownership of any remaining assets in your business account.

 Surrender Your Company Name and Close Any Permits